7 Types of Fishing Reels and Their Functions

 The most effective Surf reels are built to survive the severe elements of the sea, which include saltwater, sun, and sand, to name a few.

-For maximum corrosion resistance, good surf fishing reels are built of anodized aluminum, graphite, or a combination of both materials, with sealed drags and sealed stainless steel ball bearings.
+Good surf fishing reels are built of anodized aluminum, graphite, or a combination of both materials, with sealed drags and stainless steel ball bearings for maximum corrosion resistance.

 They must be able to handle a lot of fishing lines and offer precise and long throws when partnered with a good surf rod, in addition to being durable in the surf.

-Surf reels are used for a wide variety of fishing tactics and fish species, and this adaptability is a major concern.
+Surf reels are used for various fishing tactics and fish species, and this adaptability is a major concern.

 Surf anglers will need a reel that can handle a variety of artificial lures and live and cut baits while chasing everything from fast Spanish mackerel to massive, powerful Striped bass.